rtrouton/rtrouton_scripts/rtrouton_scripts/Absolute_Manage_Custom_Info_Items/FileVault_2_Encryption_Check/README.txt

-This Absolute Manage custom information item checks to see if a Mac is running 10.7 or not.
-If the Mac in question is running 10.7, the script reports on whether or not it is encrypted with Apple's FileVault 2 encryption and gives the encryption or decryption status.
+This Absolute Manage custom information item checks to see if a Mac is running 10.7 or higher.
+If the Mac in question is running 10.7 or higher, the script reports on whether or not it is encrypted with Apple's FileVault 2 encryption and gives the encryption or decryption status.

 See "Absolute_Manage_Custom_Info_Item_Setup.png" for a screenshot of how the Custom Information Item should be configured.